 Watch our informative video about merkel cell carcinoma here.

 Merkel Cell Carcinoma: From Diagnosis to Treatment

 Hear Dr. Marco Iafolla, Medical Oncologist at William Osler Health System, review the latest news, clinical data and other updates as they relate to the treatment of merkel cell carcinoma (MCC).
-Dr. Iafolla will provide an update on the science behind primary and metastatic MCC diagnosis, an overview of the disease features, staging and prognostication, surgery and treatment options including immuno-oncology for MCC, and the impact of all of this to patients.
+Dr. Iafolla provides an update on the science behind primary and metastatic MCC diagnosis, an overview of the disease features, staging and prognostication, surgery and treatment options including immuno-oncology for MCC, and the impact of all of this to patients.
+(Rec.
+Nov.
+27, 2019)